See Where Your Users Actually Come From

 Session Volume and Active User Trends

-Total sessions and active user counts with percentage changes from prior periods tracked over time.
+Track total sessions and active user counts over time with percentage changes from prior periods.

 User Growth Trends